blohmet/book-database/README.md

 As a librarian with a background in Computer Information Systems, I am interested in metadata, database design, and the ways information can be organized for easier access and analysis.
 So, I thought this would be a great project to not only design a database and play with data, but also to answer my question!

 As the project grew, it evolved into designing a PostgreSQL bibliographic database inspired by Integrated Library Systems (ILS) and WorldCat.
-The goal is to balance efficient cataloging workflows with relational database design, automation, and reporting through Power BI while keeping data entry intuitive for the cataloger while minimizing manual data-entry errors and maintaining an efficient cataloging workflow.
+The goal is to balance efficient cataloging workflows with relational database design, automation, and reporting through Power BI while keeping data entry intuitive while automating repetitive tasks, reducing manual errors, and preserving relational integrity.

 ## Project Goals